githuberto/cs378-cookie-server/README.md

 ```
 url - the url to store the cookie at
 name - the name of the cookie
-value - the value of the cookie (must be an integer)
+value - the value of the cookie
 ```

 When a valid cookie is received, it will be added to Chrome's cookie database, and